hxtree/galaxyops/services/graphql/README.md

-# Appsync
+# @cats-cradle/graphql

-Moved prior used appsync code here for now as to decouple from other packages.
-It's harder to develop each service with graphql layer at this time.
-Rather it be single abstract, which is more inline with graphql concept.
+This is a GraphQL service used to query other microservices.
+Rather than each service having its own GraphQL service, this is a single abstract, which is more inline with graphql concept.

 ## TODO

 See if schema can automated be generated from other microservices open api
 <https://openapi-generator.tech/docs/generators/graphql-schema>

+## References

-## AWS, GraphQL, AppSync, etc
+AWS, GraphQL, AppSync, etc

 - <https://docs.aws.amazon.com/cdk/api/v1/docs/aws-appsync-readme.html>
 - <https://aws.amazon.com/blogs/architecture/things-to-consider-when-you-build-a-graphql-api-with-aws-appsync/>